evil-mad/peggy/README.md

 Arduino programming environment.

+External resources
 ----

+Primary resource: [The main documentation page](http://wiki.evilmadscientist.com/Peggy_2) for the Peggy 2.

+Please see that page for hardware documentation and additional programming resources.

-This repository has been migrated from: https://code.google.com/p/peggy/
+This repository has been migrated from our old [google code site](https://code.google.com/p/peggy/).

-Extended documentation available at: http://wiki.evilmadscientist.com/Peggy_2